 Mayor & Council Seats

 It is the responsibility of the City Secretary’s office to conduct and oversee the City election process.
 The open Council seats are at large positions; you may file for any one seat regardless of where you live in Fair Oaks Ranch.
+Select the following links for more information regarding our current Mayor and City Council.

 |ELECTION DAY||3 YEAR TERM||PLACE||CANDIDACY DEADLINE|